MARKETING ANALYTICS2025-10-14

 Mistake 1: You fail to spell out the specific goals of your campaigns

 This is a classic blunder that marketers make – not really knowing why they are measuring a specific set of activities or metrics.
-The goals must be written down at the start of every marketing campaign, along with clearly stated benchmarks for measurement, which will eventually show whether the campaign was successful or not.
+The goals must be written down at the start of every marketing campaign, along with clearly stated benchmarks for measurement, which will eventually show whether the campaign was successful.

-Not knowing why a set of metrics are being tracked means a waste of resources.
+Not knowing why a set of metrics is being tracked means a waste of resources.
 Sometimes, even the same marketing metrics can be tracked to attain different goals.

-Knowing your metrics and what value you want to get out of them is the first challenge of any deployment of analytics in marketing.
+Understanding your metrics and the value you want to derive from them is the first challenge in deploying analytics in marketing.
 One of the easiest ways forward on this front is to break it down into simple question-answer forms.
 Ask yourself, or your team, questions related to the particular marketing activity.
-Why are we launching A/B testing around XYZ advertisement, will bring in more focus than simply deciding to launch such a test, right?
+Why are we launching A/B testing around the XYZ advertisement?
+It will bring in more focus than simply deciding to launch such a test, right?

 Mistake 2: Not everything that correlates points to something